roytang/blog/content/quotes/sig.md

 ---

-Foolishness: &quot;When others do a foolish thing, you should tell them it is a foolish thing.
-They can still continue to do it, but at least the truth is where it needs to be.&quot;
+Foolishness: "When others do a foolish thing, you should tell them it is a foolish thing.
+They can still continue to do it, but at least the truth is where it needs to be."

 ---

-&quot;It is difficult to say what is impossible, for yesterday&#x27;s dream is today&#x27;s hope and tomorrow&#x27;s reality.&quot;
+"It is difficult to say what is impossible, for yesterday&#x27;s dream is today&#x27;s hope and tomorrow&#x27;s reality."

 ---